 Though this final rule directly refers only to accessibility standards for Federal agencies, the private sector is being hit by “surf-by” lawsuits.
 Like “drive-by” lawsuits where plaintiffs seek settlements for incompliant physical structures, plaintiffs are surfing the web with the intent of finding accessibility violations on websites.
 If violations are found, ADA lawsuits are filed—sometimes with no warning.

 It’s important to note that the Department of Justice has not created a definitive standard for website accessibility, but courts have referenced Website Content Accessibility Guidelines (WCAG) for rulings.
-While the outcomes of the court cases vary state to state, many are interpreting website accessibility as an extension of the existing accessibility standards for physical structures (Title III).
+While the outcomes of the court cases vary from state to state, many are interpreting website accessibility as an extension of the existing accessibility standards for physical structures (Title III).

 For example, in the recent South Florida ruling of Gill v.
 Winn-Dixie Stores, Inc., the plaintiff was a visually impaired man and the defendant was a chain grocery store.
 The judge considered Winn-Dixie’s website a nexus to the physical stores because the website offered coupons, location information, and prescription refills.
 In addition to this, courts in Wisconsin, Massachusetts, Indiana, Maine, Illinois, Rhode Island, Vermont, Puerto Rico, Connecticut, and New York have declared websites are considered public accommodations under Title III for their contribution they make to the customer experience.

 Contrary to the aforementioned rulings, courts in California, Washington, New Jersey, Delaware, Ohio, Alaska, Hawaii, Nevada, Arizona, Oregon, Montana, Michigan, and Tennessee ruled companies that only operate online are exempt from Title III as it currently exists.

 Why your website should be ADA compliant